 As a general rule, hardwood is better than softwood.

 Even if you have found a branch that looks okay all-around, do not just head home satisfied without testing it first.
 Check the branch for any insect infestation.

-You need a handsaw for this.
-Cut off any extra protruding twigs.
-Be careful while doing this.
+You need a handsaw for this or, even better, a drawknife (check out my favorite here – affiliate link).
+Cut off any extra protruding twigs, but be careful while doing this.
 Make sure to wear gloves and angle the saw to cut shallowly into the body of the branch.

 Don’t try to speed up the process artificially.
 Some people put the stick in a kiln to save time.
 What they don’t know is that it will negate all of their hard work in the previous steps.

 There’s no use picking a sturdy branch if you are going to kiln-dry it since the branch will become weak and brittle by the end of the process.